نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-1 Agricultural Engineering Research Department, West Azarbaijan Agricultural and Natural Resources Research and Education Center, AREEO, Urmia, Iran
+1 Associate Professor, Agricultural Engineering Research Department, West Azarbaijan Agricultural and Natural Resources Research and Education Center, AREEO, Urmia, Iran.

-2 Department of Water Engineering, Faculty of Agriculture, Urmia University, Urmia, Iran Email: farid.feizolahpour@gmail.com
+2 Department of Water Engineering, Faculty of Agriculture, Urmia University, Urmia, Iran.

 چکیده [English]

 Due to the location of Iran in arid and semi-arid regions and according to the quantitative and qualitative limitations of water resources, optimal management and volumetric delivery of water is important in irrigation and drainage networks.
-In this regard, it is necessary to estimate the water requirement of crops accurately and provide adequate water to farmers.
+In this regard, it is necessary to estimate the water requirement of crops accurately and to provide adequate water to farmers.
 Remote sensing technology provides facilities that can be used to obtain different layers of information at the lowest cost in the fastest time.
 Accordingly, many researchers have used remote sensing data to monitor vegetation cover, provide land use maps, estimate crop evapotranspiration and have declared this technology as appropriate tool for such studies.
 Based on the previous studies, it is observed that low researches has been conducted to investigate the crop evapotranspiration considering the crop water requirement.
-Therefore, the most important objectives of this study are: provide the cropping pattern and land use maps using Sentinel 2 satellite images, determination of the water requirement for the delivery points of irrigation network, determination of the actual evapotranspiration of the crop cover using SEBAL algorithm and Landsat 8’s images and finally evaluation of the water supply and management in the Mahabad irrigation and drainage network.
+Therefore, the most important aims of this study are as follows: providing the cropping pattern and land use maps using Sentinel 2 satellite images, determination of the water requirement for the delivery points of irrigation network, determination of the actual evapotranspiration of the crop cover using SEBAL algorithm and Landsat 8’s images, and evaluation of the water supply and management in the Mahabad irrigation and drainage network.

-Finally, based on the results of this study, it was observed that by using the capabilities of satellite images and remote sensing, it is possible to monitor and evaluate the condition of agricultural farms on a large scale with acceptable accuracy.
-Also it is possible to improve the management of water supply and water use efficiency in irrigation and drainage networks by creating up-to-date land use maps, determining net and gross irrigation water requirment and comparing with actual evapotranspiration maps.
+Based on the results of this study, it was observed that by using the capabilities of satellite images and remote sensing, it is possible to monitor and evaluate the condition of agricultural farms on a large scale with acceptable accuracy.
+Also it is possible to improve the management of water supply and water use efficiency in irrigation and drainage networks by creating up-to-date land use maps, determining net and gross irrigation water requirement and comparing with actual evapotranspiration maps.

 کلیدواژهها [English]